treyz1999-lgtm/CardGamePlus/docs/database.md

 ## Immutable Card Templates

-Standard playing cards are never stored in the database.
+Standard playing Cards are never stored in the database.

-Instead, custom Cards reference immutable templates defined in `standard_deck.py`.
+Instead, custom Cards are created from immutable templates defined in `standard_deck.py`.

 This eliminates duplicated card data while allowing unlimited customization.